Canning Vegetables: 4-H Food Preservation Project Unit 4

-- Raw Pack – the way you treat food before placing it in jars.
+Raw Pack: The way to treat food before placing it in jars.
 In a raw pack, you do not cook the food before filling the jar.
-There are several advantages in using the raw pack: (1) the food requires very little preparation before it is processed; (2) it is almost impossible to over pack a jar that is raw packed; (3) there is less cleanup, since you use less equipment.
+There are several advantages in using the raw pack: (1) the food requires very little preparation before it is processed; (2) it is almost impossible to overpack a jar that is raw packed; (3) there is less cleanup, since you use less equipment.

-- Hot Pack – place vegetables in large pan.
-Cover with water.
+Hot Pack: Place vegetables in large pan and cover with water.
 Bring to a boil to precook (refer to specific vegetables for length of time to boil).
 Pack the hot vegetables in jars.
-Cover with the boiling liquid used to cook the vegetables in.
+Cover with the boiling liquid used to cook the vegetables.
 Leave correct amount of head space.

-- Head space – space left at the top of the jar after you put food into the jars.
+Head Space: The space left at the top of the jar after you put food into the jars.

 Bacteria can cause any number of spoilage symptoms, ranging from sour taste to gas formation to serious poisoning.
 Some bacteria grow best in a vacuum without air.

-To stop the spoilage of vegetables, you must heat them hot enough to kill the microorganisms, or you must keep them cold enough (0 ºF to 18 ºC or less) to keep them inactive.
+To stop the spoilage of vegetables, you must heat them hot enough to kill the microorganisms, or you must keep them cold enough (0°F or less) to keep them inactive.
 It is not hard to make food safe to eat, but you want the food to taste good and be good for you.
 Thus it is important to follow correct procedures that will result in a good product.

 Canned vegetables are best if used within a year.
 They will keep longer, but quality and nutritive value decline gradually.
 You should consider also how frequently your family will enjoy a certain vegetable.
 If they like green beans, for example, and would enjoy them once a week, you can plan on 52 jars of green beans.

-The acidity of food determines whether it can be safely canned at 212 ºF (in boiling water-bath) or must be heated to 240 ºF (in a pressure canner).
+The acidity of food determines whether it can be safely canned at 212°F (in a boiling water bath) or must be heated to 240°F (in a pressure canner).

 High acidity prevents the growth of Colstridium botulinum, a bacterium that produces a deadly toxin in vacuum-sealed products.
-Even if Colstridium botulinum spores (a bacteria “seed” that is not easily killed by heat) are present in canned high-acid foods, they cannot grow because of the acidity.
-In low-acid foods, such as vegetables, all spores must be killed by processing at 240 ºF because there is not enough acidity to prevent their growing during storage.
+Even if Colstridium botulinum spores (bacteria “seeds” that are not easily killed by heat) are present in canned high-acid foods, they cannot grow because of the acidity.
+In low-acid foods, such as vegetables, all spores must be killed by processing at 240°F because there is not enough acidity to prevent their growing during storage.